 Animal Control responds to reports of seriously sick or injured cats, cats trapped within a living space, or cat bites or scratches to persons or other domestic animals 24 hours a day, 365 days a year.
 Animal Control also investigates reports of animal neglect or animal cruelty involving cats during normal business hours.
 Animal Control will not set traps for cats or pick up cats in personal traps.

 Animal Control operates a cat shelter facility at 125 Buddy Christian Way (phone: 706-613-3540).
 Citizens of Athens-Clarke County may surrender cats with proof of residency.
-The cat shelter is open to the public Monday, Tuesday, and Thursday through Sunday from 10:00 a.m. to 4:00 p.m., except for Athens-Clarke County holidays.
+The cat shelter is open to the public Monday, Tuesday, and Thursday through Saturday from 10:00 a.m. to 4:00 p.m., and Sunday Noon to 4:00 p.m., except for Athens-Clarke County holidays.
 The adoption process and fees for cats is the same as for dogs.